 Net Promoter organizations who ask all three survey questions need a reliable and efficient mechanism for reviewing the verbatim text responses.
 These responses contain essential context for the rating each customer gives – details that can help organizations identify specifically what they are doing well and where to improve.

 The comments help explain any changes that appear from study to study.
-If scores begin to trend up or down, a system that reviews the comments can help identify key themes and the sentiments (emotions) that drive the scores.
+If NPS results begin to trend up or down, a system that reviews the comments can help identify key themes and the sentiments (emotions) that drive the scores.
 These shifts can also signal whether changes implemented previously are improving the experience or missing the mark.

-A robust tool like Ascribe’s CX Inspector can filter results to show whether scores, sentiments, and themes vary with groups of people, locations, times, etc. This can help teams see, for example, whether they have improved satisfaction in one group while damaging it with another, if certain locations or services satisfy better than others, and which issues seem to push scores up or down the most.
+A robust tool like Ascribe’s CX Inspector can filter NPS results to show whether scores, sentiments, and themes vary with groups of people, locations, times, etc. This can help teams see, for example, whether they have improved satisfaction in one group while damaging it with another, if certain locations or services satisfy better than others, and which issues seem to push NPS scores up or down the most.

 Measuring Customer Satisfaction for Organizations Not Currently Using NPS